Promote76/Promote76/SWF_STAKING_GUIDE.md

 ## Rewards

-The SoloMethodEngine offers a 5% APR (Annual Percentage Rate) on your staked tokens.
+The SoloMethodEngine offers dynamic APR (Annual Percentage Rate) on your staked tokens, currently set at 25%.
+The APR can be adjusted by the admin based on market conditions.
 Rewards are calculated based on:

 - The amount of tokens you have staked
 - The duration of your stake
-- The 5% annual rate divided into 30-day periods
+- The current APR (visible through the `getCurrentAPR()` function)
+- Continuous compounding (reward calculation updates in real-time)

-You can claim your rewards at any time, but they are also automatically claimed when you withdraw tokens.
+You can claim your rewards at any time, but they are also automatically updated when you withdraw tokens or make additional deposits.

 ## Prerequisites